 About Us

-Homestead T.O. was created to teach and inspire people to grow and preserve food locally and organically.
+Homestead T.O. was created to teach and inspire people to grow food locally and organically.
 Life is busy and we’ve become increasingly disconnected from our food sources in recent years.
 As a result, much of the food that we eat is processed, while healthier, organically-grown food has become more expensive.
-Our program provides training to anyone looking to improve their knowledge of growing food and to make the most of their own yards and balconies.

-With an early-seeded passion for helping others, my career focus has been in the not-for-profit sector.
+With an early-seeded passion for helping others, my career focus over the last 17 years has been in the not-for-profit sector.
 I’ve worked in roles that support families experiencing homelessness, people with disabilities, seniors, newcomers, and individuals facing health crises.
 My true passion, and where I spend most of my time, is in environmental and animal causes.
-In my current role as Operations Coordinator for a not-for-profit animal photojournalism agency, I see every day how the well-being of humans, animals, and the environment are all connected.
+In my “day job” as the Operations Coordinator for a not-for-profit animal photojournalism agency, I see every day how deeply the well-being of humans, animals, and the environment are all connected.

 Sustainability